Portfolio

 Professional Work & Instructional Leadership

-This portfolio reflects my work as a Library Media Specialist at Alvin Brooks Middle School.
-It highlights how I design library programs that support inquiry, literacy, collaboration, and student agency within a flexible, future-ready learning environment.
+This portfolio shows the work I’ve done as Library Media Specialist at Alvin Brooks Middle School.
+It reflects how I design library programs that support inquiry, literacy, collaboration, and student agency in a flexible, future-ready learning environment.

-The pages below include instructional planning, systems I have built, and examples of learning in progress.
+The pages that follow include instructional planning, systems I have built, and examples of learning in progress.
 Together, they show how the library supports classroom instruction, responds to student needs, and grows through collaboration with teachers, students, and the school community.

 Building a Library from the Ground Up

-When I arrived at Alvin Brooks Middle School, the library program was in its earliest stages.
-The physical space existed, but the systems, structures, and instructional vision needed to support students and teachers were still emerging.
-I began by focusing on access, organization, and intentional design, building systems that made the library usable, welcoming, and responsive to learning needs.
+When I arrived at Alvin Brooks Middle School, the library program was still taking shape.
+The space was there, but the systems, structures, and instructional vision needed to be built.

-Over time, the library evolved into an instructional hub that supports inquiry, literacy, and hands-on learning.
-This included developing a genre-organized collection to encourage choice reading, creating flexible spaces that support both collaboration and quiet learning, and designing makerspace and inquiry experiences that align with classroom instruction.
+Over time, the library grew into an instructional hub that supports inquiry, literacy, and hands-on learning.
+This included genrefying the collection to support choice reading, creating flexible spaces for collaboration and quiet work, and designing makerspace and inquiry experiences that connect directly to classroom instruction.

-This work reflects an approach to library program development that is grounded in instructional purpose, student access, and thoughtful systems.
-The practices represented here are designed to be transferable to new school communities while remaining responsive to local needs and school culture.
+This work reflects an approach to library program development grounded in instructional purpose, student access, and thoughtful systems.
+The practices shown here are transferable to new school communities while remaining responsive to local needs and culture.